shakti-7/notion-tracker/README.md

 I've used React to make the UI, and Node and Express to set up the backend server that fetches data from my Notion app.

 ### To check it out
-Fork and 'npm run dev' which runs the backend server on port 5000 and the frontend react app on 3000
+Fork/Clone and 'npm run dev' which runs the backend server on port 5000 and the frontend react app on 3000